What is the purpose of Cadetships?

 Who can submit a proposal for this fund?

-Te Puni Kōkiri will accept proposals from organisations which:
+Te Puni Kōkiri welcomes proposals from organisations which:

-- employ Māori cadets full-time in permanent roles for at least 6 months, with a structured and tailored training component, preferably linked to an NZQA-recognised qualification, and with evidence of pastoral care and mentoring.
+- employ Māori staff (cadets) full-time in permanent roles for at least 6 months, with a structured and tailored training component, preferably linked to an NZQA-recognised qualification, and with evidence of pastoral care and mentoring.
 Organisations providing part-time employment opportunities with an appropriate training and development programme, are encouraged to contact Te Puni Kōkiri to discuss options (which could include for instance, a lower per-cadet funding rate).

-- technological advancement, including adapting and enhancing existing technologies, and use of research and development to improve workplace efficiency & productivity;
+- provide evidence of technological advancement, including adapting and enhancing existing technologies, and use of research and development to improve workplace efficiency & productivity

-- track record of constructive engagement with iwi, whānau and Māori communities;
+- provide evidence of constructive engagement with iwi, whānau and Māori communities

-- providing opportunities for progression for Māori staff through existing established company HR policies and procedures.
+- provide opportunities for progression for Māori staff through existing established company HR policies and procedures

 What is not funded?

-Areas that are not funded or covered under Cadetships:
+Areas that are generally not funded or covered under Cadetships:

 - A cadet who has previously been supported by Cadetships funding